marblexyz/wagmi-connector/README.md

 # Marble Wagmi Connector

-This is a connector desgined to help integrate the [Marble Wallet SDK](https://www.npmjs.com/package/marble-sdk) with the wagmi React Hook library.
+This is a connector desgined to help integrate the [Marble Wallet SDK](https://www.npmjs.com/package/marble-sdk) with the [wagmi React Hook library](https://wagmi.sh/).

 ## What is Marble?

-Marble is a non-custodial wallet that lets developers onboard users into web3 quickly and securely, without the need of extensions or seed phrases.

-Developers use the [Marble SDK](https://www.npmjs.com/package/marble-sdk) to integrate Marble into their dApp.

-Learn more about Marble at [marblewallet.com](https://marblewallet.com/).
+Marble Wallet is a self-custodial wallet that does not require extensions or seed phrases.
+Developers can use Marble Wallet to build seamless onboarding experiences for their users, similar to the ones provided by Coinbase or [Reddit's self-custodial wallet](https://www.coindesk.com/web3/2022/10/19/reddit-users-open-25-million-crypto-wallets-after-launch-of-nft-marketplace/).

+Developers can offer wallet-onboarding, a fiat on-ramp, and pre-built UI components to their users, all in a single package.
+Marble Wallet can improve onboarding for users to your app by up to 90%.

+Advantages of Marble Wallet:

+- Email-based authentication.
+No seed phrases, extensions, or apps required.
+Marble runs in the browser.
+- Embedded fiat on-ramp.
+- Pre-built and highly customizable UI components.
+- Out-of-the-box support for WalletConnect.
+- ... and more!

 ## What is Wagmi?